01

 What movement looks like

-Station signs, platforms, and route rhythm are easier to trust when the site shows what real movement feels like instead of only describing it.
+Station signs, platforms, and route rhythm are easier to trust when you can see the movement before you arrive.

 A usable transport section should help international visitors recognize station signage and platform logic before arrival.